 Here are some great topping ideas for potato pancakes:

-Tip Instead of potatoes, try shredded zucchini, parsnip, or carrot, or a combination of these.
+Tip Instead of potatoes, try shredded zucchini, parsnip, sweet potato, butternut squash, or carrot, or a combination of these.
 I’ll be trying this later in the week and hopefully share great results.

 Potato Pancakes (Latkes)